jonnonz1/nz-statute-book/acts/public/2005/railways-act-2005.md

   - **maintenance provider** means a person who provides maintenance services for any railway infrastructure or rail vehicle, whether or not that person engages rail personnel to do so on its behalf; but does not include those rail personnel
   - **Minister** means the Minister of the Crown who, under the authority of any warrant or with the authority of the Prime Minister, is for the time being responsible for the administration of this Act
   - **network controller** means a person who authorises entry onto, occupancy of, or movement of rail vehicles on a railway line, whether or not that person engages rail personnel to do so on that person's behalf; but does not include that rail personnel
-  - **ordinary safety assessment** means a safety assessment undertaken of all parts or any part of a rail participant's rail activities to enable the Agency—
+  - **ordinary safety assessment** means a safety assessment undertaken of all parts or any part of a rail participant's rail activities to enable the Director—
     (a) to gain appropriate assurances that those rail activities will continue to be conducted safely; or (b) to determine the action that must be taken by the rail participant so that those assurances may be gained
   - **prime mover** means an engine, motor, or other appliance that provides mechanical energy derived from steam, water, wind, electricity, gas, gaseous products, compressed air, the combustion of fuel, or any other source